Azerbaijani Oil Prices Rise

-(MENAFN- AzerNews) The price of Azeri LT CIF Augusta increased by $1.49 amounting
+(MENAFN- AzerNews) The price of Azeri LT CIF Augusta increased by $1 amounting to

 compared to the previous price, and amounted to $83.06 per